mahmoudimus/xpparser/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License in LICENSE-GPL for more details.
+See the GNU General Public License in LICENSE or http://www.gnu.org/licenses/ for more details.

 This software or document includes material copied from or derived from the XPath/XQuery Applets (https://www.w3.org/2013/01/qt-applets/)